brianberns/AutoDiff/Readme.md

 [Statically resolved type parameters](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/generics/statically-resolved-type-parameters)
-(SRTP) and [operator overloading](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/operator-overloading) in F# make it possible to differentiate a function this is written almost like a plain old F# function.
+(SRTP) and [operator overloading](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/operator-overloading) in F# make it possible to differentiate a function that is written almost like a plain old F# function.
 However, due to the limitations of F#, this implementation is much simpler and less powerful than the original Haskell version.
 This F# version exists solely as a demonstration and learning tool. **Do not use this code in production.**